Anna Timiryova, Admiral Kolchak’s woman

 Anna Timiryova (nee Safonova, in the second marriage Kniper) was a Russian poetess and painter, the daughter of a prominent musician Safonov.

-Anna Safonova was born in 1893 in Kislovodsk, into the family of the Terek Cossacks.
+Beautiful Anna Safonova was born in 1893 in Kislovodsk, into the family of the Terek Cossacks.
+She was the sixth child in a large family of Vasily Safonov, a music teacher, pianist and conductor, who for some time was the director of the Moscow Conservatory.
 In 1906 her family moved to St. Petersburg.
 The girl studied drawing and painting, was fluent in French and German.

-In 1911 Anna married a naval officer S.N.
-Timityov.
-In 1914 she gave birth to their son Vladimir, who became a painter.
+In 1911 Anna married naval officer S.N.
+Timiryov.
+Three years later, in 1914, she gave birth to their son Vladimir, who became a painter.
 They divorced in 1918.

 In 1915, Anna met Rear-Admiral Alexander Kolchak.
-Although Kolchak was her husband’s closest friend and commanding officer, and had a family of his own, they began a clandestine affair.
+Although Kolchak was her husband’s closest friend and commanding officer, and had a family of his own, they began a love affair.
 In 1917, Anna openly left her husband for the Admiral.
-She was 25 years old, he was – 43.
+She was 25 years old, and he was 43.
 Until January 1920 Anna was the wife of Admiral Kolchak.
-After his arrest in January 1920 she followed him.
+When he was arrested in January 1920 she followed him.
 After Kolchak’s execution, she was arrested several times.
 Anna paid a great price for 17 months of love – 37 years in prison and exile.

-In 1925, she was arrested and expelled from Moscow for three years, lived in Tarus.
+In 1925, she was arrested and expelled from Moscow.
+So, for three years she lived in Tarus.
 For the fourth time, Anna was arrested in April 1935.

 Between arrests she worked as a librarian, archivist, draftsman, cartographer, and painter.
 In 1960, after rehabilitation, Anna settled in Moscow.
 She worked as a consultant on etiquette on the set of the film War and Peace, directed by Sergei Bondarchuk, and even appeared in an episode.